Light The Diamonds Project

 The WPPA is excited to announce continued progress on our new project, that we believe will not only benefit the WPPA community, but many neighbors in the larger North Center and Lincoln Square communities.
 We are trying to bring lights to the Welles Park baseball and softball diamonds!

 We have a long way to go in this project, but we have momentum, and are excited to engage with community members and constituencies to ensure that our project serves our entire community.

 We are working with the Chicago Park District to explore adding lights to two of the Welles Park baseball and softball diamonds.
 The exact placement and design remains in process.
 Ultimately, we hope to be able to settle on a design that minimizes the impact on neighbors of the park while also allowing us to maximize field usage.

 The fields seem fine, why do we need lights?

-The WPPA offers baseball and softball to approximately 1,600 players aged 4 through 19 every Spring.
-We play more than 700 games at Welles Park alone yet we still have a waitlist for families that want to play baseball or softball partially due to lack of playing space.
-Adding lights will allow us to reduce or perhaps eliminate our wait list by giving us the field space for 280 more field slots (games and practices) at Welles Park in the Spring season alone.
+The WPPA offers baseball and softball to approximately 1,700 players aged 4 through 19 every spring.
+We play more than 700 games at Welles Park alone, and yet every year we have a waitlist.
+That means we have families with children want to play baseball or softball, but for whom we simply do not have the space.
+Adding lights will allow us to reduce or perhaps eliminate our wait list by giving us more than 100 additional field slots in our spring season.
+Most of those field slots will be used for practices.

-But the lights won’t just benefit the WPPA.
-The lights will benefit the entire Welles Park community.
+We believe the lights won’t just benefit the WPPA, rather they have the potential to benefit the entire Welles Park community.
 With the lights on, the park will be safer at night, increase foot traffic to local businesses and restaurants, and will be available for other park activities year-round.